karta28533/Random-Forest-Models/README.md

 # Random Forest Models
 Random Forest Models of Fast MTT Decision and Motion Estimation for Inter Coding of H.266/VVC

-This is the official repository of source codes, models and dataset for the paper "Fast MTT Decision and Motion Estimation for Inter Coding of H.266/VVC," submitted to IEEE Access on XXX.
+This is the official repository of models for the paper "Fast MTT Decision and Motion Estimation for Inter Coding of H.266/VVC," submitted to IEEE Access on XXX.
 XX, 2020, and now in press.
 See the link ()

 Executable Files --> "Model_BT.xml" and "Model_HV.xml"